Carpal Tunnel Syndrome

 A Wrist Splint

 A splint will prevent extreme movements of the wrist.
 It is most effective when worn at night.
-It can help you avoid waking up with symptoms.
+It can help avoid waking up at night with symptoms.

 You may reduce your chances of getting carpal tunnel syndrome by: